TheOdinProject/curriculum/git/undo_changes.md

 * You know how to clean new files from your project with git

 ## Assignment
+1. Complete the second interactive lesson in Codecademys exellent Git course, [How to back track in git](https://www.codecademy.com/learn/learn-git) to get a feel for some of the basic ways to undo changes in Git.
-1. Read through this [short tutorial from Atlassian](https://www.atlassian.com/git/tutorials/undoing-changes) which covers all you need to know about undoing changes in git.
+2. Read through this [short tutorial from Atlassian](https://www.atlassian.com/git/tutorials/undoing-changes) which covers all you need to know about undoing changes in git.

 ## Exercises
 A group of exercises (If Applicable) for the student to complete in relation to the topic taught in the lesson.